${alt}

 By Brianna Mortensen and Tom Szymanski

-With a community as diverse as ours, many patients at The University of New Mexico Hospital prefer to receive their care in a language other than English.
+With a community as diverse as ours, many patients at The University of New Mexico Hospital prefer to discuss their care in a language other than English.
 That is why, for years, hospital leaders have dedicated funding and resources to interpreter training inside the hospital.

 Importance of Language Access in Medicine: